Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

    - Allocate dedicated time for self-care within daily schedules, ensuring that all team members have the opportunity to participate without impacting project deadlines.

 3. **Provide Necessary Resources**
    - Ensure all team members have access to the required resources to engage in self-care practices effectively, including subscriptions to wellness apps, access to quiet workspaces, and informational materials on self-care best practices.
+Establish routine check-ins with team members to gather insights on their experiences with the self-care activities.

 ## Insights from AIs